Endometriosis for Parents: All Guides

 • Eating 3 healthy meals a day with nutritious snacks in between

-• Doing things she enjoys when she feels well
+• Doing things they enjoys when they feels well

-• Staying in touch with her friends in person, by phone, or online
+• Staying in touch with their friends in person, by phone, or online

-• Keeping up with her schoolwork (so she doesn’t feel overwhelmed or get behind)
+• Keeping up with their schoolwork (so they don’t feel overwhelmed or get behind)

 • Learning yoga

-• Learning when to push herself and when not to
+• Learning when to push themselves and when not to

 • Keeping to routines as much as possible

-• Planning ahead with her for unexpected “flair–ups” of pain
+• Planning ahead with them for unexpected “flair–ups” of pain

 • Talking to a counselor